kanagalakshmi2012/reduction/README.md

 **Citation** \
 EFFICIENT REDUCTION OF COMMIT DELAYS IN CONSENSUS BASED SYSTEMS \
 Kanagalakshmi Murugan \
-International Journal on Science and Technology \
+International Journal for Multidisciplinary Research \
-E-ISSN-2229-7677 \
+E-ISSN-2582-2160 \
 License \
 This research is shared for a academic and research purposes.
 For commercial use, please contact the author.\
 **Resources** \